MicrosoftDocs/customer-insights/topics/dotnet.md

 author: ruthaisabokhae
-description: Get started with .NET (C#) ms.author: ruthai ms.date: 12/19/2019 ms.service: product-insights
+description: Get started with .NET (C#) ms.author: ruthai ms.date: 12/27/2019 ms.service: product-insights
 ms.topic: conceptual
 ---

 # Getting started with the Product Insights SDK for .NET

 [!INCLUDE [cc-beta-prerelease-disclaimer]( includes/cc-beta-prerelease-disclaimer.md)]

-This tutorial will guide you through the process of using a Product Insights ingestion token and the Product Insights SDK for your existing .NET application, which will allow you to see signals in the portal in five minutes or sooner.
+This tutorial will guide you through the process of using a Product Insights ingestion token and the Product Insights SDK for your existing .NET application.
+You'll start seeing signals in your portal within five minutes.

-The following scenario will be used to construct the Product Insights SDK example: you work at a car manufacturing company, and the company has just released a new car.
-You want to know how the car is performing, the demographic of users, and their driving habits.
-Product Insight allows you to achieve these goals by sending real-time signals and generating valuable insights with only a few simple steps.
+For this example, picture the following scenario: you work at a car manufacturing company, and the company has just released a new car.
+You want to know how the car is performing, your users' demographic, and their driving habits.
+Product Insight allows you to achieve these goals by sending real-time signals and generating valuable insights in just a few simple steps.

 ## Prerequisites

 * .NET Core 1.0 and above
   * *Or* .NET Framework 4.6 and above
 * Visual Studio 2017
-* Ingestion key (see below for instructions to obtain)
+* Ingestion key (see below for instructions on how to obtain)

 ## Get an ingestion key from Product Insights portal